Grace Baptist Church

 V. CHURCH DISCIPLINE

-See the Grace Baptist Church Constitution Article 2, Section 8.
+See the Grace Baptist Church Constitution, Section III – 2.g. and Appendix A.

 VI.
 HIRING PASTORAL STAFF